LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 - Autism Spectrum Disorder: Prepares educators to obtain a special education teaching endorsement in autism spectrum disorder and instruct students with autism spectrum disorder in grades K-12 and up to age 26.

 Phone: (616) 331-6538

 The Educational Specialist in Leadership (Ed.S.) degree builds upon a master’s degree to prepare current and future leaders.
 This degree prepares educational leaders to serve in central office administration and also develops leaders in nonprofit and public sector settings.

 Phone: (616) 331-6272

-The College of Education offers endorsements at the graduate level for students who already hold a Michigan Teaching Certificate.
-See PDF links below for the Planned Programs and the College of Education Course List page for full course descriptions.
+GVSU offers Education endorsements at the graduate level for students who already hold a Michigan Teaching Certificate.
+See PDF links below for the Planned Programs and the Education Course List page for full course descriptions.